top of page

 When Mark was a junior in high school and Suzanne was in college, I was talking to my friend about going back to work part time (outside of our building business).
 Don wanted to retire and, if I got a job, I could get the insurance we needed.

-My friend was the office manager at Clack Corporation near Windsor and she said there were no part time positions.
-She called me one day to say there was a full-time job available.
-She said, “If you want it, it’s yours!”
+My friend, Betty Bader, was the office manager at Clack Corporation near Windsor and she said there were no part-time positions.
+But, she said there was a full-time job available.
+She told me, “If you want it, it’s yours!”
 They were in the water softening business and are still going today.

 This was in 1978 and they were just getting into computers.
-I worked in data and accounting, entering the inventory in and such.
+I worked in data and accounting, entering the inventory.
 We had big computers, I had to put big rolls of tape in them and do the back up every morning.
-Nowadays, things are automatically backed up.
+Nowadays, things are automatically backed up and computers are so much smaller.

-They had a plant in Arkansas and sometimes I had to be flown down there in the company plane to help them get set up and learn the ropes.
+They had a plant in Arkansas and sometimes I flew along in the company plane to help them get set up and learn the ropes.

 Retirement

 In our retirement, Don and I would travel often.
-We went to Florida, took a trip to Arizona with another couple, traveled to Hawaii, Mexico and we took a trip to Switzerland.
+We went to Florida, took a trip to Arizona with another couple, traveled to Hawaii, Mexico, Switzerland, Sweden, Norway and New Zealand.
+In New Zealand we visited our son-in-law’s family.

-Don didn’t like winters up north and he didn’t like Arizona because there was no green.
-We went to visit friends in Texas and they talked him into trying to get a place down there.
-It was out in the middle of nowhere, though.
-The location was near a small airport…ideal for him.
+Don didn’t like Midwest winters and he didn’t like Arizona because there was no green.
+We went to visit friends in Texas and they talked us into finding a place down there.
+The location was near a small airport…ideal for him but not very appealing to me, so we kept looking for something we would both like.

 We then visited other friends, down near the border in Harlingen, Texas.
-That was more of an urban area and we settled there.
+This was more of an urban area and we settled there.
 It was a great community.
-There was a nice club and there were always events going on.
-It was also near an airport, so we would fly down there and Don was happy.
+There was a nice clubhouse and events going on there.
+It was also near a small airport, so we would fly down there and Don was happy to keep his plane there for the winter.

-I wasn’t as isolated in that community and my friends and I would go volunteer at the schools.
+My friends and I would volunteer in the Harlingen schools.
 We enjoyed working with the kids.
 By that time, I was old, especially to the kids, probably their great grandmother’s age!

 Joanne tutoring at a school in Texas

-There were a lot of people down there from the Midwest.
-We had time to be socially active.
-We would do crafts and things and we had a bridge club.
+There were a lot of people down there from the Midwest and Canada.
+We had a lot of things in common and had time to be socially active.
+We would go to church together, go out for meals and dancing at the local VFW hall, do crafts and play bridge.
+We had a bridge club.
 None of us were very good at it, still we’d play often.
 I’m in touch with some of those friends.
 There are only a couple left.
+We wintered there until 2017.

 Don & Joanne